konsti219/astro-starter/README.md

 # astro-starter

-Astro Launcher alternative written in Typescript/Deno
+A tool to help you host and manage Astroneer dedicated servers written in Typescript/Deno

 ## About